rzrasel/Tutorial-Examples/YouTube/README.md

 <p>
 Hey Everyone, Welcome Back Again:

 This is an After Effects tutorial.
 In this tutorial we try to learn how to make a lower thirds very simple way.
 After finishing this tutorial video you can create this lower thirds by your own.
-In this tutorial we are not using any third party plugin.
-So, using by default options and components you can easily create this.
+In this tutorial we are not using any third-party plugin.
+So, using by default options and components, you can easily create this.
 And also you can download this project file from below.

-If you have any question, please leave it in the comments below, and please tell me do you like/dislike my work and tutorial or what you want to learn.
+If you have any question, please leave it in the comments below and please tell me do you like/dislike my work and tutorial or what you want to learn.

 As always, this tutorial is free.

-Every single tutorial in this channel is made with love and hard work, So don't forget to subscribe and leave a like or comment for help us to make new tutorial.
+Every single tutorial in this channel made with love and hard work, So don't forget to subscribe and leave a like or comment to help us to make a new tutorial.

 Please hit the SUBSCRIBE button it's FREE
 </p>